Coconut Cream Stuffed Dates Dipped in Chocolate

 The coconut stuffed dates are all ready to eat straight out of the fridge.

-They are healthy.
+They are a great candy bar alternative.
 If you are like me, you crave sweets during the holiday season.
-While I would love to munch on a Mounds candy bar, it’s just not practical since it is made from garbage ingredients.
-That’s why I love these healthy stuffed dates.
+While I would love to munch on a Mounds candy bar, it’s just not practical since it is made from processed ingredients.

 They are easy to make.
 You will be able to whip these out within minutes.
 All you need is a few ingredients, a plate, and a pan.
 They are made from only simple and wholesome ingredients that you can actually pronounce.

 They are festive.
-I love bringing healthy sweets to a party because friends can’t believe what they are eating is healthy yet tastes so good.
-It becomes a conversation piece which I think is fun.
+I love bringing healthy sweets to a party because friends can’t believe what they are eating is healthy, yet tastes so good.
 These stuffed dates would be perfect in a holiday cookie box or as a meal prep sweet treat to have on hand.
-Yum!

 An upclose picture of these Coconut Cream Stuffed Dates Dipped in Chocolate.

-Step five-Gently place the date, face up, into the bowl of melted chocolate.
-Using two forks, cover the entire date with chocolate.
-Slide the date, face down, onto one fork, and allow the excess chocolate to drip off.
+Step five: Gently place each date, face up, into the bowl of melted chocolate.
+Using two forks, cover each date entirely with chocolate.
+Slide each date, face down, onto one fork, and allow the excess chocolate to drip off.

 Tips + Modifications